 In December 1957, the Mission held Diamond Jubilee celebrations for the Community of the Holy Name's involvement at Brighton.

 The annual report for 1958 paid tribute to 'Bluey', 'a wise patient "cocker" who sits at the front gate all day waiting for his friends to return home from school'.

 In the 1960s, the Homes were redeveloped as the Mission moved away from institutional models of care.
 In 1962-63, the children's Home and St Faith's were renovated, with the residents moving into smaller four-bed dormitories.
 In 1966, the children's Home was converted into three self-contained flats to operate as family group home units, with cottage parents.

 'The children can now feel that they have a home of their own to invite their friends to on special occasions; they do the shopping and cooking at weekends and lead a more normal family life.'

+As the Homes made this transition, the Sisters from the Community of the Holy Name became less involved in the Mission to the Streets and Lanes' work with children.
 In 1968, the Mission established the Brighton Family Centre on the site, providing family counselling and preventive services.
 The service was now known as 'The Homes for Children and Family Counselling Service'.

-Cite this: https://www.findandconnect.gov.au/guide/vic/E000100
+Cite this: http://www.findandconnect.gov.au/guide/vic/E000100

 First published by the Find & Connect Web Resource Project for the Commonwealth of Australia, 2011